Winter offers available on selected routes Jan 5 – Feb 15, 2026. Reserve your spot now!

 Why European Tourists Should Care

 Many travelers mistakenly assume that a European driving licence alone is valid globally.
 However, certain countries—including Japan—require that non-residents present an IDP.
-If you're planning to enjoy go-karting tours in Tokyo, such as with Monkey Kart, showing up with just your EU licence may not be enough.
+If you're planning to enjoy go-karting tours in Tokyo, such as with Monkey Adventure Kart, showing up with just your EU licence may not be enough.

 Having an IDP ensures: